-Section 13-7 of Schedule 13, O.Reg.170/03 requires the Owner and Operating authority to ensurethat at least one water sample is taken every three months and tested for nitrates and nitrites.
+Section 13-7 of Schedule 13, O.Reg.170/03 requires the Owner and Operating authority to ensure that at least one water sample is taken every three months and tested for nitrates and nitrites.
 Section 6-1.1 of Schedule 6, O.Reg.170/03 requires that these samples be taken at least 60 days, and not more than 120 days, after a sample was taken for that purpose in the previous three month period.
-The Owner complied with these requirements when they conducted the required monitoring on April 3, 2017, July 4, 2017, October 2, 2017 and January 8, 2018.
+The Owner complied with these requirements when they conducted the required monitoring The Owner complied with these requirements when they conducted the required sampling on January 8, 2018, April 4, 2018, July 9, 2018 and October 1, 2018.
 There were no concerns identified with the sample results.